dmpstats/Avian_Cluster_Detection/README.md

 `Behavioural Classification Clustering`: If the data has been processed by **Behavioural Classification for Vultures,** select this.
 If the data has not, do not select this - the clustering will be performed on all available data without behavioural classification.

+`Agglomerative Clustering Cut-Height`: The height at which to cut the dendrogram after each iterative clustering. `d = 500` is default.

+`Cluster ID Code`: An option string to append to the ID of clusters.
+For example, a clustercode of `abc` means that output clusters will be identified as `abc.1`, `abc.2`, and so on.
+This is useful if separate studies are being merged.
+Defaults to no clustercode.

 ### Most common errors

 -   Selecting a `Cluster Step` larger than the selected `Cluster Window` means data could be skipped between rolling-windows.
 For example, `Cluster Step = 7` but `Cluster Window = 7` means 5 days will be clustered and then the window will be increased by 7 days, skipping 2 days of data